In a sport as wildly unpredictable as baseball, just how important is a seed-line when it comes to paving a path to the Men's College World Series?

 |seed no.||Mcws appearances||MCWS TITLES|

 You may notice something that certainly stands out at the top of the chart.
 Only one No. 1 overall seed has actually won the national championship.
-That honor belongs to Miami (Fla.) in 1999, the very first year of the current tournament format.
+That honor belongs to Miami (FL) in 1999, the very first year of the current tournament format.

 The 1999 MCWS was also one of the closest times we saw all chalk in Omaha, 1 through 8.
 Oklahoma State, a regional 2-seed, was the only non-national seed in that year's field.
 In 2001, it was 2-seed Tennessee that was the lone outlier.

 The drought of top national seeds winning in Omaha stands at 22 years after Tennessee failed to make the MCWS field in 2022.
 The Volunteers are the ninth No. 1 national seed not to advance to the Men's College World Series.
 Only two have reached the final series once getting there.
+Wake Forest will look to break that trend in 2023.

 So, who does win in Omaha?
 Here are the DI baseball national champions from 1999-2022, including their regional and national seeds: